-- Mercedes-Benz UK apprenticeships - on the three-year scheme, you'll have the opportunity to train as a parts operations specialist, light vehicle technician or heavy vehicle technician at a local retailer or dealer, while attending the company's apprentice academy in Milton Keynes.
+- Mercedes-Benz UK apprenticeships - on the three-year scheme, you'll have the opportunity to train as a light vehicle technician, retail parts advisor, heavy vehicle technician, customer service expert or express service technician at a local retailer or dealer, while attending the company's apprentice academy in Milton Keynes.

 - Nissan apprenticeships - training takes place on site as well as at a local college, with schemes ranging between two and five years.
 The options are: maintenance technician, manufacturing staff (plus those with special skills), administrative assistant and quality technical support staff.

 - Renault apprenticeships - as a service technician or parts operative, you'll get to attain an Advanced (Level 3) qualification, with the possibility of training to become a senior technician and later a master technician following the three-year programme.